Entropy of logarithmic modes: On the semiclassical calculus

 \subsection{Anisotropic calculus and sharp energy cutoffs}

 This section is a summary of \cite[Section 2.3]{Non12} that addresses the need to quantize observables which are ``very singular" along certain directions, away from some specific submanifold, \`a la the calculus introduced by Sj\"ostrand-Zworski \cite{SjZw99} (see \cite[Section 5.3]{AN07} and also \cite{DJN19} for further results on singular symbol calculi).
 The material here is used when working with cutoffs in thin neighbourhoods of $\mathcal{E}$, that is, when establishing Proposition \ref{prop:pou_quasi} and Proposition \ref{prop:hyp_disp}.
-It is also important in sufficiently estimating the error $\mathscr{R}$ in Section \ref{sect:EUP} on the microlocal entropic uncertainty principle.
+It is also important in Section \ref{sect:micro_props}.

-Let $\Sigma \subset T^*M$ be a compact co-isotropic manifold of dimension $2d-D$ (where $D \leq d$) and $\epsilon_{slab}>0$ be fixed.
+Let $\Sigma \subset T^*M$ be a compact co-isotropic manifold of dimension $2d-D$ (where $D \leq d$) and $\kappa_{slab}>0$ be fixed.
 Near each point $\rho \in \Sigma$, there exists local canonical coordinates $(y_i, \eta_i)$ such that

-For some index $\nu \in [0,1)$, we define as follows a class of smooth symbols $a \in S^{m,k}_{\Sigma, \nu}(T^*M) \subset C^{\infty}(T^*M \times (0,1]):$ \begin{itemize} \item for any family of smooth vector fields $V_1, \dots, V_{l_1}$ tangent to $\Sigma$ and of smooth vector fields $W_1, \dots, W_{l_2}$, we have in any tubular neighbourhood $\Sigma_{\epsilon_{slab}}$ of $\Sigma$:
+For some index $\nu \in [0,1)$, we define as follows a class of smooth symbols $a \in S^{m,k}_{\Sigma, \nu}(T^*M) \subset C^{\infty}(T^*M \times (0,1]):$ \begin{itemize} \item for any family of smooth vector fields $V_1, \dots, V_{l_1}$ tangent to $\Sigma$ and of smooth vector fields $W_1, \dots, W_{l_2}$, we have in any tubular neighbourhood $\Sigma_{\kappa_{slab}}$ of $\Sigma$: